Pembroke High School

 Pembroke High School, is a public secondary school located on 80 Learning Lane in Pembroke, Massachusetts, United States.

 The school serves students in grades 9-12 and has an approximate student population of 930 students.

 It is the only high school serving the town of Pembroke.
 Students come directly from Pembroke Community Middle School (PCMS).
 The three elementary schools in the town include Hobomock Elementary, Bryantville Elementary, and North Pembroke Elementary School.

 History

 Pembroke High School was formed in 2004 when the town of Pembroke split away from the Silver Lake Regional School District over concerns about overcrowding, and that Pembroke consisted of half of the population of the then four town district.
 The building was constructed as the Pembroke campus of the Silver Lake Regional High School and opened in October 1976, and was subsequently the Silver Lake District's middle school.

 Pembroke's middle school is located on Rte.
 27, and was the Silver Lake Junior High School from 1968 to 1991, when the district's middle school shifted to the Learning Lane building.
-Upon Pembroke's secession from the Silver Lake district in 2004, the town repurchased the property, establishing it as the new Pembroke Community Middle School.
+Upon Pembroke's secession from the Silver Lake district in 2004, the town repurchased the property, establishing it as the new Pembroke Middle School.

-Clubs and activities

-Pembroke High School has a wide range of clubs for students.
-Popular clubs include Key Club, DECA, and Drama.
-The complete list of clubs are as follows: